fission/docs.fission.io/docs/content/languages/nodejs.md

 #### Body

-First lets see an example of writing a function which extracts a request body in Plain text format and returns the word count
+First lets see an example of a function which extracts a request body in JSON format.

 Create a file job-status.js with the following content.
 Here the function tries to extract the 'job_id' and the 'job_status' from the http request body and could potentially persist the status somewhere.